home-assistant/developers.home-assistant/docs/core/integration-quality-scale/rules/repair-issues.md

 ---
-title: "Repair issues and repair flows are used when user intervention is needed (IQS038)"
+title: "Repair issues and repair flows are used when user intervention is needed"
 ---

 ## Reasoning